-It is therefore important to understand the work of the so-called plantar gastrosolus bandage, which is nothing more than an imaginary band that runs all the way down the leg to the tips of the fingers, acting like an imaginary pulley located in the heel.
+Therefore, it is important to understand the work of the so-called plantar gastrosolus bandage, which is nothing more than an imaginary band that runs all the way down the leg to the tip of the fingers, thus acting as an imaginary pulley located in the heel.

 Therefore it is best to flee from this injury and we can do it in many ways, some are obvious, such as stretching every day the entire posterior chain and visit the physio frequently to treat us the overloads and fucking trigger.

 Another thing that prevents this type of injury is the flexibility and strengthening in Achilles tendon, this can be done by eccentric exercises; for example raise both feet from the ground (on tiptoe) and recover the position lowering very slowly.
-This is an exercise that has excellent results and we can use it as a warm up exercise before the race.
+This is an exercise that has excellent results and we can use it as a warm-up exercise prior to the race.